ontocord/aurora-m2/src/purpleteam/README.md

      - Uses the captions from `create_captions_from_instr.py` to generate images.
      - Recaptions the generated images to create an upsampled caption.
        - The upsampling process includes an object detection pipeline to correct the count and presence of elements in the caption.
-     - Stores the cosine similarity scores (using the CLIP model) between:
+     - Stores the cosine similarity scores (using the CLIP model) between the image and:
        - The original caption.
        - The caption produced after image generation.
        - The upsampled caption.